AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 ## SdsTypes outside of .NET framework

 You can manually build types when .NET `SdsTypeBuilder` is unavailable.
-Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs) samples.
+Below, you can see how types are built and defined in [Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs) samples.
 For samples in other languages, go to [AVEVA Data Hub code samples in GitHub](https://github.com/osisoft/OSI-Samples-ADH/blob/main/docs/SDS_WAVEFORM.md).

-### SdsTypeCode, SdsTypeProperty and SdsType
+### SdsTypeCode, SdsTypeProperty, and SdsType

 #### [Python](#tab/tabid-1)